fast/stacksafe/README.md

 ## How It Works

 - `#[stacksafe]` attribute monitors remaining stack space at function entry points.
 When available space falls below a threshold (default: 128 KiB), it automatically allocates a new stack segment (default: 2 MiB) and continues execution.
 - `StackSafe<T>` is a wrapper type that transparently implement common traits like `Clone`, `Debug`, and `PartialEq` with `#[stacksafe]` support, allowing you to use it in recursive data structures without losing functionality.
+- In `debug` builds, accessing `StackSafe<T>` performs additional checks to ensure the current function is properly annotated with `#[stacksafe]`, helping catch potential issues during development.

+Read this [blog post](https://fast.github.io/blog/stacksafe-taming-recursion-in-rust-without-stack-overflow/) for an in-depth explanation of StackSafe's design and implementation.

 ## Configuration